 This is where you can find frequently asked questions related to the State Treasurer’s Office.
-Can't find an answer to your question?
-Suggest a new FAQ.

 The County Treasurers typically accept property tax payments, not the State Treasurer.
 Visit the SC Association of Auditors, Treasurers and Tax Collectors website to find where to pay your local taxes.

 SCBOS, SC Business One Stop, is a great resource for individuals interested in starting a new business in South Carolina.
 This website has a wealth of information and explains the steps for registering your new business with the Secretary of State, obtaining your Employer ID Number (EIN) from the IRS, and information about how the location and type of business you have impact your tax obligations.

 Banks (including state-chartered banks, savings banks, savings and loan associations, trust companies and credit unions) are regulated by the Office of the Commissioner of Banking.
 You may reach their office by visiting their website or at 803.734.2001

 The South Carolina Office of the Comptroller General supervises state spending, keeps the state’s books and maintains accounting controls over state agencies.
 To access details about state government financial matters, including details on how tax dollars are spent, you can visit the Comptroller General’s Fiscal Transparency portal.

 Rather than a Contingency Check, Vendors can choose to have payments deposited directly into a bank account by the State Treasurer’s Office.
 To enroll in direct deposits, visit our Electronic Payments page and complete the Electronic Vendor Payment Enrollment Form (PDF).

 State payment recipients can view payment details and issuing agency information by searching the Electronic Vendor Payment Database.